adaptive-intelligent-robotics/MOQD-CSP/README.md

 # QD4CSP: Quality Diversity for Crystal Structure Prediction

-`QD4CSP` is the first of its kind implementation combining the strengths of Quality Diversity algorithms for inorganic crstal structure prediction.
+`QD4CSP` is the first of its kind implementation combining the strengths of Quality Diversity algorithms for inorganic crystal structure prediction.

 This project is the result of the _MSc Thesis_ project completed as part of the _MSc Artificial Intelligence_.
 It was supervised by Dr Antoine Cully, with expert materials science input provided by Professor Aron Walsh,